Blinken says U.S. and India united in tackling COVID-19 | Health

 Blinken says U.S. and India united in tackling COVID-19

-"We're united in dealing with the challenge posed by climate change, and we are partnered together directly through the Quad (which includes the United States, India, Japan and Australia), other institutions in the United Nations, in dealing with many of the challenges we face in the region and around the world."
-In a meeting, Blinken and Jaishankar also discussed support for India's neighbor, Afghanistan, a state department spokesman said.
-U.S. President Joe Biden in April ordered American troops withdrawn from Afghanistan by Sept.
+Indian officials have said Jaishankar has been seeking supplies while in the United States.
+Jaishankar said India was appreciative to Washington for its "strong support and solidarity at a moment of great difficulty for us."
+U.S. Acting Assistant Secretary for South Asia Dean Thompson later told a briefing hosted by the State Department's Foreign Press Center that vaccine manufacturing, procurement, and delivery were discussed with Jaishankar, but declined to give details.
+He said final decisions were still pending as to where up to 80 million vaccine doses President Joe Biden has promised to send abroad would go.

-U.S. Secretary of State Antony Blinken said on Friday the United States and India are united in trying to tackle the COVID-19 pandemic together and Washington wants to make sure it takes action to help India with its coronavirus crisis.
-Indian Foreign Minister Subrahmanyam Jaishankar, who has spent the past week in the United States seeking help amid a devastating second wave of infections at home, told reporters while standing with Blinken at the State Department that India is grateful to the United States for strong support and solidarity.
+Secretary of State Antony Blinken said on Friday the United States and India are united in trying to tackle the COVID-19 pandemic together and Washington is determined to help India with its coronavirus crisis.
+Indian Foreign Minister Subrahmanyam Jaishankar, who has spent the past week in the United States seeking help amid a devastating second wave of infections at home, told reporters while standing with Blinken at a State Department meeting that India is grateful to Washington for strong support and solidarity.

-"We're united in confronting COVID-19 together," Blinken added.
-"We're united in dealing with the challenge posed by climate change, and we are partnered together directly through the Quad (which includes the United States, India, Japan and Australia), other institutions in the United Nations, in dealing with many of the challenges we face in the region and around the world."
-In a meeting, Blinken and Jaishankar also discussed support for India's neighbor, Afghanistan, a state department spokesman said.
+"We're united in confronting COVID-19 together," Blinken said.
+He said the two countries were also united in addressing climate change and were partnered together directly through the Quad - a four-country group that also includes Japan and Australia - and through U.N. institutions "in dealing with many of the challenges we face in the region and around the world."

-U.S. President Joe Biden in April ordered American troops withdrawn from Afghanistan by Sept.
-1, embracing a risk that Afghanistan's Taliban insurgency could topple the U.S.-backed government in Kabul.
-Blinken and Jaishankar also discussed the February military coup in Myanmar, another of India's neighbors.
-India, the world's second most-populous country, this month has recorded its highest COVID-19 death toll since the pandemic began more than a year ago.
-Only about 3% of India's 1.3 billion people have been fully vaccinated, the lowest rate among the 10 countries with the most cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)